AugmentedDesignLab/Sumo2Unreal/README.md

 Please have a look at the [wiki pages](https://github.com/AugmentedDesignLab/Sumo2Unreal/wiki) for requirements, instructions on how to run and resources if you want to contribute.

 Track our progress [here](https://github.com/AugmentedDesignLab/Sumo2Unreal/projects/1).

+###References
+For selecting the correct order of vertices for creating triangles, we are using the [earcut](https://github.com/mapbox/earcut.hpp) polygon triangulation library